eskapandr/DataLearn/README.md

 ## Course by DataLearn
 ## Homework by Andrey Pavlov

-Hi, I am Andrey, experienced educational project manager, currently work in IT-education but have a strong intension to switch to data analyst.
+Hi, I'm Andrew, an experienced educational project manager, currently working in IT-education, but have a strong intention to switch to data analytics.

-I've been learning data analytics in many different ways (online courses, blended programs, self-paced learning) and Data Learn courses seems to me one of the best free sources to enter the magic world of data jobs:)
+I've been studying data analytics in different ways (online courses, blended programs, self-study), and Data Learn courses seem to me one of the best free sources to enter the magical world of data-related professions :)

-This is a repository for my assignments in course Getting Started with Analytics and Data Engineering (DE-101) by Data Learn.
+This is the repository for my assignments in Data Learn's Getting Started with Analytics and Data Engineering (DE-101) course.

-I commit to this repository from my local machine and use Visual Studio and Windows Git Bash for this purpose.
+I commit to this repository from my local machine and use Visual Studio and Windows Git Bash to do so.

 ✔️ About Data Learn: https://datalearn.ru/